-Each of the Vietnam cities has its own unique and distinct character, from its urban and commercial centers to its rural provinces.
-You can plan your trip and start your driving journey from Vietnam's northern region to the Central and Southern part.
+Each of the Vietnamese cities has its own unique and distinct character, from its urban and commercial centers to its rural provinces.
+You can plan your trip and start your driving journey from Vietnam's northern region to the Central and Southern parts.
 Make sure to add these thrilling road trips to your must-see destinations.

-Before you dive into the beautiful places in Vietnam, it’s best if you can rent a car for your easy access and convenience.
+Before you dive into the beautiful places in Vietnam, it’s best if you can rent a car for your convenience.
 You might probably ask what the requirements for you to rent a car are.
-Well, all you need to do is get an International Driving Permit in Vietnam and bring your local driving license.
-As long as you have your international driving permit valid in Vietnam, then you’re good to go.
+Well, all you need to do is get an International Driver's Permit in Vietnam and bring your local driving license.
+As long as you have your International Driving License valid in Vietnam, then you’re good to go.

 - Valid government-issued driver’s license

 - Passport copy (if needed)

 The final frontier, or what they call Ha Giang, is a remote place in the most northern region of the country.
 It is almost 300 km away from Vietnam's capital, Hanoi.
 Your journey to this province will make you travel back in time and feel the atmosphere of remote towns and villages.
 Since there is limited transportation going to the northern part of Vietnam, it’s best to rent a car.
 This is a dream come true for travelers eager to go on a road trip and adventure.